 CS795: Functional Programming

 Below the content of the 2020 course.
-Evaluation will stay the same for 2021, i.e. 3 projects of which one is an individual project, and a final practical exam, each counting 25% towards the final mark.
-If time permits, I might include some discussion and assignments on Scala and Clojure in the 2021 course (in addition to the focus on Haskell).
+Evaluation: 3 projects and a final practical exam, each counting 25% towards the final mark.

-Three assignments (two individual and one as a group project) and a practical test (25% each), no subminimum.
+Three assignments and a practical test (25% each), no subminimum.

 See SunLearn (rw795) for lecture recordings.